Lot4Fun/DLISE/README.md

 ## Overview

-Sea surface features are strongly related to vertical structure in the ocean (Ex. temperature, salinity, potential density, etc).
-This trial attempts to predict the vertical structure (temperature and salinity) from sea surface height (SSH) and temperature (SST) by Deep Learning.
-We assume that Argo profiles are obtained in the North Pacific Subtropical Gyre since internal structures in the ocean depend on the region.
+Vertical structure in the ocean are related to sea surface features (Ex. height, temperature, chlorophyll, etc).
+This trial attempts to estimate the vertical structure (temperature and salinity) from sea surface features by Deep Learning.
+We adapt our proposed method to the region of the North Pacific Subtropical Gyre since sea surface and internal structures vary by location.

-Spatial resolution of our dataset is 0.25 degree x 0.25 degree and it is not enough to resolve submeso-scale (~10km) phenomenon.
-Therefore our proposed method aims to predict the difference in the order of meso-scale (~100km).
+We use Argo profile and sea surface height, temperature and chlorophyll.
+Spatial resolution of sea surface data is 0.25 degree x 0.25 degree and it is not enough to resolve submeso-scale (~10km) phenomenon.
+Therefore our proposed method aims to estimate the difference in the order of meso-scale (~100km).
+Although this dataset can not resolve submeso-scale impact, shallow layers are more sensitive to the influence of subme-socale dynamics.
+To take this into account and estimate shallow layer profile more correctly, we use sea surface chlorophyll since it is expected to be relatively influenced by the submeso-scale dynamics.

-Proposed method predicts three-dimensional grid data with only in-situ observation data (Argo profiles) and do not use any numerical simulation model (Ex.
-[OFES](http://www.jamstec.go.jp/ofes/)).
+Our prposed method have two contributions: first, our method estimates internal structure with from only sea surface data.
+Our approach may enables us to obtain more internal structure data with higher frequency and spatial density than can be obtained with the current Argo program.
+On the other hand, since this method requires a large amount of Argo profile to estimate the internal structure, our study argues the importance of the Argo program and the need for further development.
+Second, we show the importance of the application of machine learning on the oceanography.
+In recent years, although the Argo program has enriched the ocean observation data, they are limited in temporal and spatial resolution, especially for in-situ observation data.
+To monitoring the state of ocean, satellite observations can provide a wide range of high-frequency data, however they are limited to the sea surface and insufficient to understand the entire ocean.
+In our study, we will try to link sea surface data by satellite with data of the interior of the ocean.
+Our method will allow us to estimate more frequent and dense data in the interior of the ocean, and we hope to gain a more detailed understanding of the ocean.

 ## Dataset